mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

    }
   ```

-- The `onColumnOrderChange` prop callback called when a column is dropped after dragging and a valid column reorder is performed.
+- The `onColumnOrderChange` prop callback now is called only when a column, that is being reordered, is dropped in another position.

 ### Column menu